ILSE B. HANFMANN, GEORGE M. A. HANFMANN, AND

 5. Demonstration of proficiency in the language or languages necessary for conducting research abroad.

 6. A minimum of three letters of recommendation from scholars familiar with the applicant's work.
-The letters should be sent by the referee in single copy directly to the ARIT address where the application has been submitted.
+The letters should address the significance of the project and the capacity of the individual to complete the proposed research.
+The letters should be sent by the referee in single copy directly to one of the ARIT addresses below.